alewin/koci-blog/content/posts/2020-11-28-google-ux-playbooks-tips/index.md

 - [🧲 Lead Gen](https://github.com/alewin/google-ux-playbooks/blob/main/playbooks/leadgen.pdf)
 - [📰 News and content](https://github.com/alewin/google-ux-playbooks/blob/main/playbooks/news.pdf)

-I will not analyze them individually because they are well done with numerous explanatory images, but I will try to make a general summary.
+I will not analyze them individually because they are well done with numerous explanatory slides, but I will try to make a general summary.

 ---

 ## 1) UX Common Best Practices

 ### 1.1 Homepage UX Tips

-The homepage is the main page of the site and must be the entry point for all its features.
+The homepage is the main page of the site and must be the entry point for all its features, Highlight the main CTA of your site, and leave secondary information in a menu

 **DO:**